Managing Your Bowel and Bladder After a Spinal Injury

 Just as with bowel management, the first step in managing your bladder after a spinal injury is to seek medical advice.
 A healthcare provider can assess your symptoms, consider the specifics of your spinal injury, and suggest appropriate treatments.

-Important factors to consider include your level of injury, the type of neurogenic bladder you have (reflex or areflexic), what is acceptable to you, and which treatment is least likely to cause complications such as bladder stones, infection or autonomic dysreflexia (AD).
+Important factors to consider include your level of injury, the type of neurogenic bladder you have (reflex or areflexic), what is acceptable to you, and which treatment is least likely to cause complications such as bladder stones, infection or autonomic dysreflexia.

-Catheters are thin, flexible tubes inserted into the bladder to allow urine to drain out.
+Catheters are thin tubes inserted into the bladder to allow urine to drain out.
 There are three different types of catheter you can use after a spinal injury:

-- Indwelling catheter - these are inserted through the urethra and held in place by a small water-filled balloon.
-They can be convenient, but long-term use is best avoided as they can cause complications such as infections and bladder stones.
+• Indwelling catheter: these are inserted through the urethra and held in place by a small water-filled balloon.
+They can be convenient, but long-term use is best avoided as they can increase risks of complications such as infections and bladder stones.
 They also need to be changed regularly (every four to six weeks), usually by a district nurse or PA.

-- Intermittent catheters - often the choice for people with paraplegia, intermittent catheters are inserted into the bladder via the urethra to drain urine every few hours.
+• Intermittent catheters: often the choice for people with paraplegia, intermittent catheters are inserted into the bladder via the urethra to drain stored urine every few hours.
 If you have some hand control, you can usually learn to self-catheterise, reducing the risk of infection.
 Both men and women can usually self-catheterise in bed, in a wheelchair or on the toilet, but you will need privacy and access to a toilet, something that can be difficult when you are away from home.

 Sheaths and condoms